eProsima/vulcanexus/docs/rst/vulcanai/vulcanai_terminal/vulcanai_terminal.rst

      - Display the terminal help message.
    * - ``F4``
      - Copy the currently selected terminal area to the clipboard.
+   * - ``Ctrl+V``
+     - Paste the clipboard in the console input area.
+Using the middle buttom in the mouse also paste the clipboard.
    * - ``Ctrl+R``
      - Start reverse search through command history.
    * - ``Ctrl+L``